Snowbirds: How to plan your sunny winter escape10/11/2022

 Know how long you can stay

-Generally, Canadians can stay in the US for up to six months (182 days) out of a 12-month period.
-You also don’t want to stay longer than our provincial health insurance plan allows.
+Generally, Canadians can stay in the US for up to six months out of a 12-month period.
+You also might not want to stay longer than our provincial health insurance plan allows.
 To remain eligible for Medical Services Plan coverage, you must be physically present in BC for at least six months in a calendar year.
-In some cases, BC residents who are outside BC for vacation purposes are allowed a total absence of up to seven months in a calendar year.
+In some cases, BC residents who are temporarily outside BC for work or vacation may retain eligibility for coverage during an 'extended absence' of up to 24 consecutive months, once in a 60-month (five year) period.
 Learn more about leaving BC temporarily.

 Choose your destination

-If you’re chasing the sun this winter, the top five US extended stay destinations are Florida, Arizona, California, Texas and Hawaii, all of which have established snowbird communities and a familiar culture.
+If you’re chasing the sun this winter, the top US extended stay destinations are Arizona, California, Florida, Hawaii, Nevada, New Mexico and Texas, all of which have established snowbird communities and a familiar culture.
 You’ll want to consider several factors like your unique needs, local activities, distance and affordability.

-However, an increasing number travellers are heading farther afield and jetting off to Mexico, Central America (Costa Rica and Belize are especially popular) and Southern Europe.
+However, an increasing number of travellers are heading further afield and jetting off to Mexico, Central America (Costa Rica and Belize are especially popular) and Southern Europe.
 Some of these destinations offer you warmer weather and a lower cost of living than you’ll find in the US.
-Follow YVR Deals and sign up for their alerts to find flight deals out of BC.
+Follow YVR Deals (Vancouver flights), YYJ Deals (Victoria flights), or YLW Deals (Kelowna flights) and sign up for their alerts to find flight deals out of BC.

 Book your accommodations